xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/polynomial-function.md

 # Polynomial Function
 Another way that we can get values that aren't just 1's and 0's is to model a function from points and get the speed of the robot from it - for example: let's say that we start at speed 0.2, drive at full speed when we're at half the distance and slow down to 0 when we're at the end.

 Polynomial function is a great candidate for this task.
 We can pick points that we want the function to pass through and then use [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression) to get the coefficients of the function.
 [MyCurveFit.com](https://mycurvefit.com/) is a great website to use for this exact purpose.
-Here is how a modeled polynomial function could look like:

 ![Polynomial function]({{site.url}}/assets/images/motor-controllers/polynomial-function.png "Polynomial function")